romanz/electrs/doc/usage.md

 ### Configuration files and priorities

-The config files must be in the Toml format.
-If you've never seen a Toml configuration file, there's an [example configuration file](config_example.toml) available.

-The config files are (from lowest priority to highest): `/etc/electrs/config.toml`, `~/.electrs/config.toml`, `./electrs.toml`.
+The Toml-formatted config files ([an example here](config_example.toml)) are (from lowest priority to highest): `/etc/electrs/config.toml`, `~/.electrs/config.toml`, `./electrs.toml`.

 The options in highest-priority config files override options set in lowest-priority config files.

-Environment variables override options in config files and finally arguments override everythig else.
+**Environment variables** override options in config files and finally **arguments** override everythig else.

 There are two special arguments `--conf` which reads the specified file and `--conf-dir`, which read all the files in the specified directory.

-The options in those files override **everything that was set previously, including arguments that were passed before these arguments**.
+The options in those files override **everything** that was set previously, **including arguments** that were passed before these two special arguments.

 In general, later arguments override previous ones.
 It is a good practice to use these special arguments at the beginning of the command line in order to avoid confusion.

+**Naming convention**

-For each command line argument an environment variable of the same name with `ELECTRS_` prefix, upper case letters and underscores instead of hypens exists (e.g. you can use `ELECTRS_ELECTRUM_RPC_ADDR` instead of `--electrum-rpc-addr`).
+For each command line argument an **environment variable** of the same name with `ELECTRS_` prefix, upper case letters and underscores instead of hypens exists (e.g. you can use `ELECTRS_ELECTRUM_RPC_ADDR` instead of `--electrum-rpc-addr`).

 Similarly, for each such argument an option in config file exists with underscores instead of hypens (e.g. `electrum_rpc_addr`).
-In addition, config files support `cookie` option to specify cookie - this is not available using command line or environment variables for security reasons (other applications could read it otherwise).
-Note that this is different from using `cookie_path`, which points to a file containing the cookie instead of being the cookie itself.

-Finally, you need to use a number in config file if you want to increase verbosity (e.g. `verbose = 3` is equivalent to `-vvv`) and `true` value in case of flags (e.g. `timestamp = true`)
+You need to use a number in config file if you want to increase verbosity (e.g. `verbose = 3` is equivalent to `-vvv`) and `true` value in case of flags (e.g. `timestamp = true`)

+**Authentication**

+In addition, config files support `cookie` option (warning: it will be renamed in near future!) to specify username and password - this is not available using command line or environment variables for security reasons (other applications could read it otherwise).
+**Important note**: `cookie` is different from `cookie_file`, which points to a file containing the cookie instead of being the cookie itself!

 If you are using `-rpcuser=USER` and `-rpcpassword=PASSWORD` of `bitcoind` for authentication, please use `cookie="USER:PASSWORD"` option in one of the [config files](https://github.com/romanz/electrs/blob/master/doc/usage.md#configuration-files-and-priorities).
 Otherwise, [`~/.bitcoin/.cookie`](https://github.com/bitcoin/bitcoin/blob/0212187fc624ea4a02fc99bc57ebd413499a9ee1/contrib/debian/examples/bitcoin.conf#L70-L72) will be used as the default cookie file, allowing this server to use bitcoind JSONRPC interface.